 The ability to swim is a vital lifesaving skill that our partnership takes very seriously.

 In order to tackle some of the barriers around school swimming we have set up the Merton School Swimming Development Group with our local pool provider, GLL and Head Teachers from some of our local primary schools.
-The group are currently working on a new Merton School Swimming and Water Safety Charter which we hope to launch in early 2020.
+The group have developed a new Merton School Swimming and Water Safety Charter which is a working agreement document to be updated annually.
 We welcome the recent National Swim Group’s ‘Review of Curriculum Swimming and Water Safety Lessons’ and the Recommendations that followed and have ensured that where appropriate these also tie into our agreement.

 Based on the data from the Merton School Sports Mark survey we believe around 63% of children could swim 25m when they completed their school swimming programme in 2018/19.
 This demonstrates the impact of the work we have done as a Partnership to improve opportunities for our young people and is a tremendous improvement from estimations in 2011 when that figure was recorded as just 31%.
 Watch this space for more news and information on school swimming in Merton as we continue to strive to support 100% of our students to achieve their potential.